-Select a glossary item to view its contents
+Select a letter to view the terms:

 A part of the soil which usually freezes in winter and thaws in summer, it can also be known as frost zone.

 The process of adjustment to actual or expected climate and its effects.
 In human systems, adaptation seeks to moderate harm or exploit beneficial opportunities.
 In natural systems, human intervention may facilitate adjustment to expected climate and its effects.

 A suspension of airborne solid or liquid particles, with a typical size between a few nanometres and 10 μm that reside in the atmosphere for at least several hours.